 - You have very young children you will be driving long distances

-- You need to install a car seat in the car
+- You’ll need to install a car seat in the car

-- You have a very long commute, or must drive long distances on a regular basis
+- You have a very long commute, or must drive long distances regularly

 - You plan to use the car to transport groups